Every painting tells a story…

 I am exploring how to use my varied interests to make a positive difference.

-In addition to writing, painting, and photography, I enjoy walking, and helping others explore their creative gifts.
+In addition to writing, painting, and photography, I enjoy walking, trying out new recipes, and helping others explore their creative gifts.

-As a multi-disciplinary artist, I choose the medium that most effectively conveys my ideas and insights: painting, photography, prose, poetry, or a combination of various elements.
+As a multi-disciplinary artist, I choose the medium that most effectively conveys my ideas: painting, photography, prose, poetry, or a combination of various elements.

 Painting

-I am conscious that my mark-making is influenced by my thoughts, mood and environment, which makes it difficult for me to agree with the art teacher who insisted that we can and should exclude ourselves from the artistic process.
+I am conscious that my mark-making is influenced by my thoughts, mood and environment, so I have to disagree with the art teacher who insisted that we can and SHOULD exclude ourselves from the artistic process.

 Although my work often contains autobiographical elements, it is open to a variety of interpretations.